JAEYOONSUNG/RecSeqFinder/README.md

 6. **Customization**:
    - Easily extensible `default_restriction_enzymes` dictionary for adding new restriction enzymes.
+   - The current data includes enzymes from the REBASE gold_standard sequences as defaults.
    - Modular design allows adaptation for other sequence analysis tasks.

 ## Usage